Basic Information

 Use Cerberus Ice Age, Revolver, Long Barrel, Revolution, Pole Play, DSD Helm Breaker and Balrog Flint Wheel to parry.
 You can use Balrog’s Blow Mode to mash Light Blows while locked on to cause a parry.
 Effect increased while in Ignition state.

-You can use Cerberus Percussion while in DT to inflict heavy stun on the Fury.
-This will free it up to be killed immediately by using multi hitting power moves like Cavaliere Air Combo B.
+You can use Cerberus’ Percussion while in DT to inflict heavy stun on the Fury.
+This will free it up to be killed immediately by using multi hitting power moves like Cavaliere Air Combo B. If the helper swords are interfering with the Fury hit counter during the Percussion, change style immediately or disengage DT after the attack starts.

 Vergil Strategy